Kartik-Bisht09/E-Cell-WebD-task/README.md

-The header of the website is not responsive, therefore I have attached the screenshot of the website.
+The header is not much responsive, therefore I have attached a screenshot of the website as seen on my laptop (1920*1080).
-I may be able to complete the bonus task by 16th evening. and the javascript is inside index.html only
+All the tasks have been completed including the bonus talk, Thank you!